 Brand health is a broad measure to track.
-A holistic view of brand health is made up of qualitative and quantitative metrics that would challenge even the most attentive brand manager.
-However, learn the KPIs that matter and analyse them regularly, and you’ll find a slew of insights that can feed into future strategy and prove the effectiveness of your current efforts.
+A holistic view of brand health is made up of qualitative and quantitative brand health metrics that would challenge even the most attentive brand manager.
+However, if you learn the KPIs that matter and analyse them regularly, you’ll find a slew of insights that can feed into future strategy and prove the effectiveness of your current efforts.

 Based on our experience with clients, we recommend that you begin your tracking efforts with the KPIs below to assess and measure brand health.

 Read more: How to track, measure and improve your brand health, our free online guide.